modflowpy/flopy/DEVELOPER.md

 jupyter notebook
 ```

-Like the scripts and tutorials, each notebook is configured to create and (attempt to) dispose of its own isolated temporary workspace.
-(On Windows, Python's `TemporaryDirectory` can raise permissions errors, so cleanup is trapped with `try/except`.)
+### Developing new examples

-#### Developing new notebooks
+Submissions of high-quality examples that demonstrate the use of FloPy are encouraged, as are edits to existing examples to improve the code quality, performance, or clarity of presentation.

-Submissions of high-quality Jupyter Notebook examples that demonstrate the use of FloPy are encouraged, as are edits to existing notebooks to improve the code quality, performance, or clarity of presentation.
+There are two kinds of examples: tutorials and full-fledged examples.

-##### Adding a tutorial notebook
+If a script's filename contains "tutorial", it will automatically be assigned to the [Tutorials](https://flopy.readthedocs.io/en/latest/tutorials.html) page on the documentation site.

-If a notebook's name contains "tutorial", it will automatically be assigned to the [Tutorials](https://flopy.readthedocs.io/en/latest/tutorials.html) page in ReadTheDocs.
+Tutorials should aim to briefly demonstrate one basic feature.
+Most tutorials do not create visualizations, so tutorials are simply listed on the documentation site rather than rendered into a thumbnail gallery.

-Tutorial notebooks should aim to briefly demonstrate a basic FloPy feature.
-Most tutorial notebooks do not perform post-processing or generate visualizations, so tutorials are simply listed rather than rendered into a thumbnail gallery.
+If a script's filename contains "example", it is considered a full-fledged example.
+These are more broadly scoped than tutorials, and may demonstrate several features at once, typically in the context of a sample model, including pre- and/or post-processing and visualization.

-Tutorials are assigned to sections by a notebook metadata `section` attribute.
-For instance, to assign a tutorial notebook to the MODFLOW 6 section:
+All tutorials and examples should include a header with the following format:

 ```
 # ---